ashnurkoff/MegaTagsChecker/README.md

    - Select the MegaTagsChecker folder
    - The extension will appear in your Chrome toolbar

+> **Note**: This extension is production-ready with a clean, optimized codebase.
+No build process or dependencies required!

 ### Method 2: Chrome Web Store
 *Coming soon - extension will be published to the Chrome Web Store*